leoduan/leoduan.github.io/index.md

 #### Hello, thanks for checking out my website.

 I'm Leo Duan.
-I'm a statistician and an Associate Professor at University of Florida.
+I'm a statistician and an Associate Professor at the University of Florida.

-My research aims to build new statistical methods, theory and computational toolboxes for addressing motivating application problems in neuroscience, engineering, and transportation science.
-The main statistical interest is in modeling the combinatorial objects that are routinely used in science and engineering (e.g., tree graphs, clustering, signal pathways, integer flow networks, etc.).
-Our research generates interesting solutions at the intersection between combinatorics, optimization, and Bayesian statistics.
+My research focuses on the interface between optimization and Bayesian models.

+The goal of our research group is to develop new statistical and machine learning toolboxes that _just work_ -- which means simple implementation, fast computation, and principled uncertainty quantification.

+Achieving this goal is not trivial, which is why we've been working to show how one can borrow strengths from two communities: Bayes, who are good at probabilistic modeling, and optimization, who are good at efficient computing.
+Check out our work below on building optimization-based priors, optimization-based  likelihoods, and optimization-based generative models, and feel free to reach out with any questions.

+My statisical interest is largely motivated by ongoing collaborative work in neuroscience, engineering, and transportation science.

-**My CV can be found** [here](leo_duan_cv.pdf)  (updated 2025 May)
+** My CV can be found** [here](leo_duan_cv.pdf)  (updated 2025 May)

 ## Some annoucements!